Day in the Life of a Women’s Health Nurse Practitioner (NP)

 Early on, when WHNPs were still referred to as OB/GYN NPs, their primary scope of practice was related to maternity and viewed as specialty care.
 The initial cohort of WHNPs retained those maternity issues within their scope of practice but also focused on providing primary care services.
 Today, the role has grown to include a large number of sub-specializations, including urogynecology, maternal-fetal medicine, sexual therapy, and gynecological oncology.

-In contemporary WHNP programs, students will learn basic skills related to women’s health that family NP programs may not teach: how to perform a perinatal ultrasound, how to conduct a Pap smear, and how to put in an IUD.
+In contemporary WHNP programs, students will learn basic skills related to women’s health that family NP programs may not teach: how to perform a perinatal ultrasound, how to put in an IUD.

 But they’ll also get exposure to more complex subspecialization areas through didactic coursework and clinical rotations.
-And new WHNPs will do a lot of shadowing and apprenticeship to gain further expertise.
+And new WHNPs maydo a an apprenticeship to gain further expertise such as maternal fetal medicine, or infertility, or lactation counseling.
 Ultimately, a WHNP can sub-specialize in practically any area they choose.

 “People get drawn into small niches based on their interests and the needs of their practice,” Dr. Trotter says.
 “One WHNP I worked with got really into sexual therapy, so she went and took some extra courses in it.
 After that, for one day a week, she’d offer sexual therapy counseling.
 It’s the same as a physician might choose to do colonoscopies.
 You may need a little extra training post-graduation, but you can choose your niche and meet the needs of your community.”